alalfakawma/wtimer/README.md

 ## WTimer (Work Timer)

 This is an app build with ReactJS for recording time when you are working, for eg. On a freelance project.
-I came up with this site as most of the sites are not up to my liking and I have pretty much created this to cater for my needs, but I will share it to the whole world as I am a lover for open source.
+I came up with this site as most of the sites are not up to my liking and I have pretty much created this to cater for my needs, but I will share it to the whole world as I love open source.

 ### Future Additions